About the Westchester Natural Gas Moratorium

 To address the supply-demand imbalance, and help existing customers reduce the amount of gas they use, we are pursuing non-pipeline solutions that will reduce our reliance on fossil fuels through innovative, clean-energy technologies.
 On February 7, the New York State Public Service Commission approved our portfolio of innovative solutions aimed at lowering the demand for natural gas through energy efficiency and demand response programs, along with programs to help customers with alternative technologies that reduce natural gas usage, such as heat pumps.
 In addition, the Commission encouraged us to pursue more non-pipeline solutions, noting that the approved measures are the “early stages of a long-term, comprehensive approach.”

 We will continue to explore opportunities for projects that increase capacity on interstate pipelines that will meet federal, state, and local requirements.
-However, after March 15, 2019 we will no longer accept applications for new natural gas connections in most of our Westchester service area until we can align demand with available supply.
+However, as of March 15, 2019, we will no longer be accepting applications for new natural gas connections in most of our Westchester service area until we can align demand with available supply.
 New applications for interruptible service and natural-gas-fueled emergency generators will continue to be accepted.
 To be contacted in the future if natural gas becomes available, please email us your contact and equipment information.

 Customer applications for new firm gas service will be accepted on a first-come, first-served basis until March 15 and will be required to begin taking service within 24 months.
 Customers will also have to meet specific timelines based on their request type.
 Customers who take over premises that are currently using natural gas will be able to continue taking gas service, although expansion of service will be subject to limitations and will be reviewed on a case-by-case basis.